egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 # NFTABLES #

+Next, use the new `nftables` to perform this "ban" action.
+Skip the `iptables` and `netfilter` because it is obsolete.

+Here, I've used
-Next, we will be using the new `nftables` to perform this "ban" action.
-We will be forgoing the `iptables` and `netfilter` due to its obsolesence.
-I've used `shorewall` firewall software with fail2ban with no problem either (but that's another article).
+`shorewall` firewall software with fail2ban with no problem either (but that's another article).